 Ahead of the BET Awards, a look back at how the work helped hip-hop grow and thrive

 From innovative to provocative, BET has played a crucial role in creating several influential programs that helped spread hip-hop to millions of homes across the globe.
-Other than its rival show “Yo!
-MTV Raps,” the network known as Black Entertainment Television took up the mantle — despite some reluctance — to showcase a misunderstood rap culture decades before it became today’s most popular music genre.
+Other than its rival “Yo!
+MTV Raps,” the network known as Black Entertainment Television took up the mantle — despite some reluctance — to showcase a misunderstood rap culture.
+Today, hip-hip remains music’s most popular genre.

 For many, BET became a safe place for those within hip-hop to express their artistry, although not without criticism.
 Through it all, the network has been a mainstay for established and emerging rap artists.